 Chemistry is the study of the structure and composition of matter that make up living things and their environment.
 Chemistry also deals with the study of the changes of matter and the mechanisms by which changes occur.
 This course is recommended for college-bound students.
 This class cover topics such as matter, chemical reactions, solutions, and nuclear chemistry.
 Virtual labs and/or simple at home labs are conducted for most chapters.
 Lab reports must be submitted, organizing data and answering questions for the experiment.

 Applied Physics/Technology is a high school course in applied science for vocational-technical and college-bound students.
 The material studied shows how technical concepts can be analyzed and applied to equipment and devices in mechanical, fluid, electrical, and thermal energy systems.
 The course is designed for students to explore and apply the principles of technology in a classroom setting with hands-on laboratory activities.
 Within each chapter are several pages that cover topics such as motion, forces, electricity, magnetism, waves, and quantum physics.

 This is an introductory course for students who wish to study topics relating to the environment, its resources, quality and ethical issues.
 Environmental science is the study of the natural sciences in an interdisciplinary context that always includes consideration of people and how they have influenced various systems around us.
 It includes many aspects of biology, earth and atmospheric sciences, fundamental principles of chemistry and physics, human population dynamics, and an appreciation for the Earth and its natural resources.
 Within each chapter are several pages that cover topics such as energy and cycling of matter, stability and change in ecosystems, and human activities and technology on ecosystems.

-The Biology course incorporates new perspectives and understanding across major sub-disciplines of biology.
+The Biology course incorporates new perspectives and understanding across major subdisciplines of biology.
 Genetics, cell biology, development, behavior and immunology are some of the areas covered.
 The concept of evolution is seen as the central organizing theme of biology.
 The focus of the course is on molecular biology.
 As an introductory course in biology, students are prepared for college.

 The course gives an introduction to zoology, with particular emphasis on the morphology and systematic of both vertebrates and invertebrates.
 In addition, the students should acquire basic knowledge in ethology, evolution, and human ecology (including an introduction to the biosphere and bio-diversity).